Introduction

 Security Concerns

 As the dependency on software increases, so does the risk of cyber threats.
 Common vulnerabilities, such as SQL injection and cross-site scripting (XSS), affect 55% of web applications.
-Furthermore, 39% of companies experienced software-related security breaches in 2023.
+Furthermore, 44% of organizations experienced a cloud data breach according to the 2024 Thales Cloud Security Study, with the 2025 Thales Data Threat Report showing that overall breach rates have settled at 45%.
 These vulnerabilities, along with insecure configurations, continue to undermine software systems.
 High-value data leaks due to software bugs prove that we require complex security systems to avoid the most common and rare security breaches.
 The more secure we make the workflow of developers by implementing the security measures, the better we can protect and ensure trust of the sensitive data.
+A well-structured task management approach ensures that security stays a priority without slowing down development.

 Digital Transformation in Developing Regions